wouter-swierstra/logic-notes/notes/notes.md

 through' the execution of a program studying how the state changed at every step.

-We will write use the following notation:
+We will use the following notation:

   ⟨ p , σ ⟩ → σ'